srid/rib/README.md

 # notes.srid.ca

 My public notes.
 Kind of a blog and wiki.
+This will soon be a generic static site generator based on Shake and Reflex.

-## Local server when editing content
+## Local server when editing only content

 ```bash
 nix-build -A ghc.notessridca
 ./result/bin/notessridca serve --watch
 ```

-## Hacking on Main.hs
+## ... when hacking on Haskell sources

 ```bash
 nix-shell -A shells.ghc --run "ghcid -T 'Main.runApp Data.Default.def (Main.Serve 8080 True)'"